 Wearing a black pinstripe suit, I strode into the cavernous waiting room of a maximum security prison for a meeting a new client.
 It was in the remote desert area of Ely, Nevada.
 The “cop-killer.”
 Edward.
 A 6’ 2” comely, Death Row inmate, he stood anxiously at attention beside one of the front cafeteria tables, anticipating my arrival.
 After pulling away from this stranger’s needy hug, I noticed his inscrutable blue eyes beaming through a flat affect.
 There he was, my innocent charge.
 The man I would represent for over twenty years.

 Edward and three others faced the death penalty for the murder of a policeman.
 On the advice of trial counsel and without a plea agreement, Edward pleaded guilty to capital murder.
-Then, at his penalty hearing, his lawyer proceeded to tell the court that Edward was “a Judas Goat…who lured the victim, to the scene of his death…[T]hese other boys were influenced and coerced and under the dominion and control of my client, [Edward]…” who “was yelling for his friends to stab Jim Hoff.”
+Then, at his penalty hearing, his lawyer argued to the court that Edward was “a Judas Goat…who lured the victim, James Hoff to the scene of his death…[T]hese other boys were influenced and coerced and under the dominion and control of my client, [Edward]…” who “was yelling for his friends to stab Jim Hoff.”

 *All photography courtesy of Jennifer Garza-Cuen.